-Director George Fitzmaurice’s 1938 Arsène Lupin Returns is the welcome sequel to the 1932 MGM hit Arsène Lupin.
+Director George Fitzmaurice’s 1938 American mystery film Arsène Lupin Returns stars Melvyn Douglas, Virginia Bruce and Warren William, and is MGM’s welcome sequel to their 1932 hit Arsène Lupin.

 And, yes, happily Arsène Lupin Returns, but alas John and Lionel Barrymore do not return for this rather less compelling and slightly clumsily written sequel to their 1932 hit, as a US private eye detective, ex-FBI man Steve Emerson (Warren William), sets the now retired French gentleman cat burglar and jewel thief René Farrand (Melvyn Douglas), aka Arsène Lupin, to catch a copycat French thief.
 The woman in the middle of what turns out to be a love triangle is wealthy and alluring socialite Lorraine de Grissac (Virginia Bruce), after someone tries to steal a precious emerald necklace from her uncle, the Count de Grissac (John Halliday).